THE LYNNS OF R-U198

 R-U198

 Condensed and adapted from R-U198 Discussion, with permission of the R-U198 Project.
-For the discussion in its entirety, see http://meekdna.com/U198dna/S29_5.html.

-Surname Origin Y-DNA Results Ancestors 1850 U.S. Census
+Y-DNA Results Phylogeny Ancestors 1850 U.S. Census